Twenty-fifth Amendment to the United States Constitution: Section 2: Vice presidential vacancy

 Section 2 provides a mechanism for filling a vacancy in the vice presidency.
-Before the Twenty-fifth Amendment, a vice presidential vacancy continued until a new vice president took office at the start of the next presidential term; the vice presidency had become vacant several times due to death, resignation, or succession to the presidency, and these vacancies had often lasted several years.
+Before the Twenty-fifth Amendment, a vice-presidential vacancy continued until a new vice president took office at the start of the next presidential term; the vice presidency had become vacant several times due to death, resignation, or succession to the presidency, and these vacancies had often lasted several years.

 Section 3: President's declaration of inability

-Section 3 allows for the voluntary transfer of presidential authority to the vice president (for example, in anticipation of a medical procedure) by the president declaring in writing to be unable to discharge the powers and duties of the presidency.
-The vice president then assumes those powers and duties as acting president; the vice president does not become president and the president remains in office, although without authority.
-The president regains those powers and duties upon declaring, in writing, to be again able to discharge them.
+Section 3 allows the president to voluntarily transfer presidential authority to the vice president (for example, in anticipation of a medical procedure) by declaring in writing his inability to discharge the presidency's powers and duties.
+The vice president then assumes those powers and duties as acting president.
+The vice president does not become president; the president remains in office, though without authority.
+The president regains those powers and duties upon declaring in writing his ability to discharge them.